vdweij/json-data-type-to-spark-sql-type-mapper/docs/types.md

 A JSON number could be converted both in a **FloatType** and a **DoubleType** or even into a **DecimalType**.
 A JSON schema however lacks the possibility to define the purpose of the number in a standard manner, hence for safety it is converted into a **DoubleType**.

 ## Array
+A JSON array can hold a single type or a set of types.
+It is possible to nest arrays in arrays.

+- It is possible to define a range with minItems and maxItems
+- It is possible to define anyOf idicating which types are allowed
+- It is possible to define a structure with a specific order and types

 ## Object
+In JSON an `object` has fields with a name and a corresponding data type.
+It is possible to nest objects in objects to create complex representations.
+The type can be mapped to a **StructType** in Spark SQL that is also capable of containing fields of various types.

 ## Null
 In JSON, the null value represents the absence of a value.
 It is used to indicate that a JSON property or element does not have a value or is undefined.
 In case present the mapper converts it into a **NullType**.